pivotal/docs-tap/workloads/service-to-service-communication.hbs.md

-# Service-to-Service Communication
+# Service-to-Service communication

-This topic explores service-to-service communication within a cluster.
-It provides you with information about how workloads interact with each other.
+This topic tells you service-to-service communication for `web` and `server` workloads.

 ## <a id="communication"></a> Calling `web` workloads within a cluster